 Just how different African hunting is depends on your own hunting experience, but as much as you want to go—and as much as you will enjoy it while you’re there—much African hunting is likely to be far different from anything you have done.
 SAFARI-ED reviews basic firearms and hunting safety, which is universal…but also applies these principles to the African hunting situation.
 It covers hunting and stalking techniques that you will experience, shooting tips, shot placement, the role of your Professional Hunter and staff, even packing tips.
 It’s educational, but it’s also fun, with beautiful video and excellent graphics.
 Just like African hunting it’s in a tiered approach, starting with Plains Game, then Buffalo, and, soon to be released, increments focusing on the remainder of the dangerous game.

 African hunting has been an extremely important part of my life and the source of some of my greatest memories.
 I made a lot of mistakes in the beginning, and I’ve watched other beginning African hunters make their mistakes as well.
 I want your first safari to be as successful as your last safari…and all your safaris in between.
 SAFARI-ED will help prepare you for what truly is, as Peter Capstick wrote, “the last great adventure on Earth.”
 The more prepared you are the safer and more successful you will be…and the better you will enjoy this marvelous experience!
-Please watch the video at www.safari-ed.com to learn more.
-Also, if you belong to a veteran’s group or a conservation group that’s doing a fundraiser contact email@example.com for information about course donations for auctions.
+Please watch the video at https://www.craigboddington.com/safari-ed to learn more.